CHUAGAYGAY/IDAssignment1/README.md

 - Input Validation (Contact Me Page) - When users/recruiters wants to fill up the contact form from the "Contact Me" page, they must have a valid input on all of the required respective fields.

 **Features Left to Implement**
-- Clickable Social Media Icons - Users/recruiters will be able to click on the icons to navigate to any of my social media profile.
+- Clickable Social Media Icons - Users/recruiters will be able to click on the icons to navigate to any of my social media profile page.

 ## Technologies Used
 - [Google Fonts](https://fonts.google.com/)